 When working on the CLI (command line interface) or, as it is widely known, "the prompt", most people prefer to set certain shortcuts as typing the same thing over and over is not something anyone enjoys.
 In Linux, such shortcuts are called aliases.
 This is a continuation from choosing and then setting up your first VPS.

 After discussing options in choosing a cheap, low-end, learning VPS, we take a look here at how to set it up for secure use, for when you get a so much for so little, you want to make sure it’s only yours!

 Maybe you have run into your current webhost limitations or you discovered that running your own server is cheaper than whatever piecemeal services a dedicated provider might sell you.
 Or maybe you want to run a service that is either not offered or too expensive for your requirements.
+Or you consider a VPS an essential part of a mobile lifestyle.
 Either way, we shall quickly review how to accomplish that.

 Finding myself stuck with some outdated Linux distributions on an older Toshiba tablet hybrid (without DVD or CD-ROM drive), I decided to upgrade it to a more modern and useful distribution.

 I recently had difficulties connecting to a cable modem / router combination and since it took me a while to find its default username and password, I decided to share it here.

 You're traveling to a new country and either because you have a prepaid in your home country without roaming privileges, or because roaming is too expensive, you want to get a local SIM card to send and receive text messages (SMS), check your email and use Google Maps for directions.
 Where do you go and what do you get?
 In this series, we’ll have an answer (or more) for you for the countries we are travelling to most often.
 Today, Canada.